jgeorge1316/Senior-Design-2025/models/README.md

 | Wrong Count | 63 | 0 | 218 | 2 |

 ## [single_model0.2.1.pt](https://github.com/jgeorge1316/Senior-Design-2025/blob/main/models/single_model0.2.1.pt)
 Trained [yolo11n-cls](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11n-cls.pt) using 1500 for each target species, and ~1300 for none.
-Took ~17 minutes to train on the Lambda AI Workstation with 10 epochs.
+Took ~17 minutes to train 10 epochs on the Lambda AI Workstation with 10 epochs.
 Accuracy results on all images (at the time it was trained).
 Please note that the training images are included in this count, so accuracy is skewed and not really a great statistic here.

 | 0.2.1 | narrowleaf cattail | none | phragmites | purple loosestrife |
 | --- | --- | ---| --- | --- |